ericmattos/Heart-Failure-Clustering/README.md

 ## 6. Conclusion

 According to Chicco and Jurman, the ejection fraction and level of serum creatinine of a patient who had heart failure are enough to predict whether or not that patient will survive.
-Inspired by this result, we used the same data set and these same two attributes, but for clustering, with the intent that a doctor might use this information to identify patients who are at higher risk.
+Inspired by this result, we used the same data set and these same two attributes, but for clustering, with the intent that a doctor might use this information to identify which groups patients are at higher risk.

 We employed three different clustering algorithms: k-means, hierarchical clustering and DBSCAN.
 While the first two led to similar results, the third one led to a significantly different clustering.
 All three of the results might be useful in a doctor’s hands to determine the danger to a given patient.